eliotstock/stake/README.md

 ### Tailing the logs

-1. Run `tmux` first.
-This will keep the processes you start running after you disconnect, rather than using `systemd`. `tmux` refresher:
+1. Run `tmux` first, to get output from multiple services on the screen at once. `tmux` refresher:
     1. Create four panes with `C-b "`
+    1. Enter command prompt mode with `C-b :`, then:
-    1. Make them evenly sized with `C-b :` (to enter the command prompt) then `select-layout even-vertical`
+        1. Make the panes evenly sized: `select-layout even-vertical`
+        1. Give the panes titles of their index and the command running in them: `set -g pane-border-format "#{pane_index} #{pane_current_command}"`
     1. Move around the panes with `C-b [arrow keys]`
     1. Kill a pane with `C-b C-d`
-    1. Give the panes titles of their index and the command running in them with `set -g pane-border-format "#{pane_index} #{pane_current_command}"`
     1. Dettach from the session with `C-b d`
-1. Tail the logs for each running `systemd` service:
+1. Tail the logs for each running `systemd` service, one per pane (`ccze` is a logs colouriser):
     1. `journalctl -u nethermind -f | ccze`
     1. `journalctl -u mev-boost -f | ccze`
-    1. `journalctl -u lighthouse-bn -f`
+    1. `journalctl -u lighthouse-bn -f | ccze`
-    1. `journalctl -u lighthouse-vc -f`
+    1. `journalctl -u lighthouse-vc -f | ccze`

 ## Troubleshooting issues